-Roscoe (Male) – Estimated Birthdate Between January & July 2000
+Roscoe (Male) – Estimated Date of Birth Between January & July 2000

 About Sulcata Tortoises:

 Sulcata tortoises are the third largest tortoise after the Galapagos and Aldabra tortoises.
 Sulcatas live in the extremely arid Sahara desert that spans the a large portion of North Africa and includes countries such as Egypt, Sudan, Chad, Niger, Libya, Tunisia, Algeria, Mali, and Mauritania.
 Some of these areas see as little as 0 inches of rainfall over years.
 Because of this, Sulcata tortoises’ skin is resistant to fluid loss, but when exposed to moisture it becomes highly permeable.
 This means that these tortoises spend a good deal of the day (when it is the hottest) burrowed more than 2 feet underground where there is more moisture to absorb.
 They then emerge between dawn and dusk to go about their routine activities.
 These tortoises are also very aggressive toward each other and males often ram into each other in an attempt to flip other males over.